*This story was updated Jan. 27, 2022.

 In the approved adjustment, Pioneer Heritage also gained a new zone that runs along the Dallas North Tollway from Main Street to Cotton Gin.
 The zone is flanked by Legacy Drive on the west side and does not currently have any buildings or students.

 Changes to the Frisco, Lone Star, Reedy, Memorial and Wakeland high school attendance zones are included in the approved changes.
-The Board of Trustees reflected on the feedback they received from students and their families over the past month and made adjustments to the initially proposed zones.
+The Board of Trustees reflected on the feedback they received from students and their families and made adjustments to the initially proposed zones.

 Panther Creek High School will open in the fall of 2022 with incoming ninth, tenth and eleventh grade students from the current Lone Star and Memorial high school zones.
 Incoming freshmen, sophomores and juniors who have an older sibling at Lone Star or Memorial can choose to attend the same high school as their sibling and remain there through their own graduation.